 The Following Weeks

 Once settled in, you will start learning about media and journalism in Palestine and may also begin facilitating workshops alongside local Palestinians.
 Workshops will focus on safe internet navigation, ethical sourcing of information and materials, and the effect of news media on world affairs and public opinion.
 Subsequently, workshops may expand beyond these topics into more diverse or specific subjects.
-Study in Palestine will only be happy to offer guidance on any program of special interest to volunteers.
+Study in Palestine will be happy to offer guidance on any program of special interest to volunteers.

 During your stay in Hebron, you can participate in Center-led excursions to Hebron, West Bank.
 These site visits are an excellent opportunity to explore Palestine while gaining a deeper understanding of the historical, cultural, social, and political factors affecting Palestinians’ lives.